e-school/docker-compose-utilities/mongodb-docker-compose/README.md

 This directory contains the docker compose utilities for mongodb database single and cluster environment.

-## Single Mongodb Environment with Adminer
+## Single Mongodb Environment with MongoExpress
 NOTE: This configuration fits most development requirements, not recommended for production usage.

 - mongodb tcp/ip connection available at $DOCKER_HOST_IP:27017